nosas/blog/toonvision/multiclassification/article.md

 ### Dataset balance

 The Cog vs Toon dataset is imbalanced, with much of the dataset belonging to the Cog class.
-However, the Cog dataset is mostly balanced.
+However, the Cog dataset is also imbalanced.
 Our goal is ~30 samples per Cog entity, with at least 5 samples per street.
-We have achieved the 30 samples per Cog entity requirement, but we're not meeting the 5 samples per street requirement.
+The dataset cotains neither 30 samples per Cog entity nor 5 samples per street for all Cog entities.

+These imbalances are merely another hurdle that we must overcome.
+In the future, we'll have automated data pipelines which include image annotations.
+With time, these imbalances can be ironed out.
+Until then, let's proceed to make an effective classification model using this dataset.

 <figure class="center" style="width:95%">
     <img src="img/dataset_streets.png" style="width:100%;"/>